 - 97% of websites fail at user experience.

 - A better UX design can increase conversion rates by up to 400%.

 - According to research, every dollar invested in UX returns $100, for an ROI of 9,900%.

-- 75% of users judgements website’s credibility is based on its overall website design.
+- 75% of users judge the credibility of a website based on its overall design.

-- 94% of people do not trust old or outdated websites.
+- 94% of people do not trust old or out-of-date websites.

 1.70% of people look at lists with bullet points on a website compared to 55% who look at lists without bullet points.

 More users prefer lists with bullet points than those without bullet points do.
 This is an indication that companies should invest money and time in designing their websites to improve user experience.